stadial/stadial.github.io/content/post/b/courseoffering-beta-release.md

 # Future thoughts?

-No. I will continue developing the site for my own personal needs, for I don't want to create a schedule manually.
+I will continue developing the site for my own personal needs, for I don't want to create a schedule manually.

 I expect others not to use it, and such I won't support anything other than Engineering Department.
+Had other few more cool ideas, but meh, this was a disappointing experience.

+Edit: Adding support for other departments is trivial, I will consider doing that, maybe next year.